Abbey Holmes: AFLW career (2017–2018)

 Holmes was drafted by the Adelaide Football Club with their thirteenth selection and 103rd overall in the 2016 AFL Women's draft, the team she had been supporting for her entire life.
 Going into the inaugural 2017 AFL Women's season, she was expected to be one of Adelaide's star players, but for the first match of the season she wasn't initially selected to play, only being listed as an emergency replacement.
 She was a late inclusion into the team and made her debut in the thirty-six point win against at Thebarton Oval.

 Holmes played every match of the season to finish with eight matches, leading the team in handballs.
 Her best performance came in round four against when she accumulated 15 possessions, three tackles and kicked a goal.
 She was part of Adelaide's premiership side after the club defeated by six points at Metricon Stadium in the AFL Women's Grand Final.

 Adelaide re-signed Holmes for the 2018 season during the trade period in May 2017.
 She was delisted by Adelaide at the end of the 2018 season.

 Player profile

 Holmes primarily plays as a forward.
 She is capable of taking strong marks both overhead and on a lead.
 Since 2014, she has also worked on adding more to her game, and now she is able to rotate through the midfield.

 Outside of football

 In addition to playing Australian rules football and netball, Holmes has also participated in bodybuilding contests.
 She is a real estate agent and has done work as a part-time model.
 She also participated in Australia Survivor.
 Since 2018, Holmes has been a commentator for the Seven Network for its AFL and AFLW coverage working as expert commentator and boundary rider, in July 2022 she was a part of the commentary team for the network's coverage of the 2022 Commonwealth Games in Birmingham.

+Personal life

 Holmes got engaged to former AFL player Keegan Brooksby in November 2020.

+In June 2025, Holmes gave birth to a son, Braxton.

+On 26 July 2026, Holmes announced that she was expecting her second child.